Video Game: Super Smash Flash

 - Off Model: Some of the past stages, notably Fourside, Temple, and Peach's Castle, are seriously off-scale compared to their Melee counterparts.

 - Palette Swap: As is tradition in Super Smash Bros., these are available as alternate costumes.

 - Power at a Price: Goku can use the Kaio-ken, which increases his power at the cost of slowly ticking damage.

 - Power Glows: Characters while holding Smash Balls, many Final Forms, and Kaio-ken Goku.

 - Sprite Vector Mix: Custom-made sprites are used for characters, stages, items, and Assist Characters, while certain effects are flash-animated.

-- Recursive Fanfiction: The game takes many cues from Project M, such as moveset alterations and the Dracula's Castle stage.
+- Recursive Fanfiction: The game takes many cues from Project M, such as Turbo Mode, moveset alterations — Wario's in particular, and the Dracula's Castle stage.

 - Trap Master:

 - Bomberman.
 His neutral special lays up to nine bombs anywhere around the stage which can all be dentonated at any time.

 - Naruto, to an extent, as his attacks strike at distances and angles.
 He can also leave shadow clones on the ground for the opponents to trip over.

 - Wheel of Decisions: The Peril Roulette, a new element in the higher difficulties of Classic Mode that spins a wheel to choose something to cripple the player, assist the opponent, or, on the hardest difficulty, both.
 This is presumably to make up for the notorious-for-the-series impossibility of making a hyperintelligent computer player.